Icelandic summer is calling you for an adventure. | Check this out!

 Hiking in Landmannalaugar

 A hiker’s paradise, to say the least, Landmannalaugar is known for offering some of the most stunning hiking trails in Iceland.
-Here you will find endless options for day hikes as well as the starting point to the infamous Laugavegur Trail.
+Here, you will find endless options for day hikes as well as the starting point to the infamous Laugavegur Trail.

-It takes effort to get to Landmannalaugar, the drive is long and bumpy at times, but it will take you no more than five minutes in Landmannalaugar to realize that it was all worth it.
-Make time to come up to this paradise on earth while touring the south coast, if you are lucky you may even catch some late summer northern lights.
+It takes effort to get to Landmannalaugar.
+The drive is long and bumpy at times, but it will take you no more than five minutes in Landmannalaugar to realize that it was all worth it.
+Make time to come up to this paradise on earth while touring the South Coast, if you are lucky, you may even catch some late summer northern lights.

-Camping in Landmannalaugar
+Trekking in Landmannalaugar

 Landmannalaugar Laugavegur hike huts